We test standard microwaves of different sizes from brands like Panasonic, LG, Sharp and more.

-Our lab test results will tell you which microwaves:
+Our lab test results will tell you:

 Our interactive comparison tool helps you find out which brands perform best and are the most efficient.
 Our Recommended list will help you see quickly which models come out on top.